-While sitting in the salon this past Friday, I was listening to a couple of the little old ladies who were in for their weekly do.
-You know, the ones who come in, get their hair washed, set, dried, fluffed and puffed, and after a heavy lacquering of hair spray, are on their way until the next week.
+While sitting in the beauty parlor a/k/a as the salon this past Friday, I was listening to a couple of the little old ladies who were in for their weekly do.
+You know, the ones who come in to get their hair washed, set, dried, fluffed and puffed, and after a heavy lacquering of hair spray, are on their way until the following week.

-But, it really got me to thinking about the salon as a social gathering place.
-Sure, we go in and have our hair done, but most of us are tied up in a book, or our smartphone, and this gathering space of friends has slowly changed into another stop in our day, without taking the time to enjoy all it has to offer.
-Long gone are the days of weekly “do’s,” as we extend our time as far out as possible, so as to save money and eek out a few more minutes of “busyness” in our day to day life.
+But, it really got me to thinking about the beauty parlor as a social gathering place.
+Sure we go in and have our hair done, but most of us are tied up in a book, or our smartphone, and this gathering space of friends has slowly changed into another stop in our day, without taking the time to enjoy all it has to offer.
+Long gone are the days of weekly “do’s,” as we extend our time as far out as possible, so as to save money and eek out a few more minutes of “busy-ness” in our day to day life.

 I remember taking my late Grandmother to the salon for her weekly fluff and puff, and what I witnessed was the equivalent to the proverbial hen house.
 Everyone was in there clucking away, sharing recipes, showing photos of their grandchildren, catching up on news in the community and, of course, gossiping.
 Plans were made for social gatherings outside of the salon, including their families, and inviting other friends by ringing them up when they got home.